 Since generations, global warming has been an active topic of interest for school children and occasionally, a few adult groups.
 Nonetheless, despite being aware of the pros and cons of climate change, we still continue to debate on the topic.
 Why?
 Have we not heard fables about the Great Flood and other myths that have emanated from histories across the world?
 The need of the hour is not to debate in a well-sheltered, temperate-controlled room with a bunch of scholars, but the need is to drive the change through our actions.

 Fortunately for humanity, it is not too late as of yet.
 The worst part is yet to come and it’s time to act now.
-Because if we delay action further, there will come a time when nothing can be moulded anymore.
-The repercussions of climate change are harmful and can be visualised like a domino.
+Because if we delay action further, there will come a time when nothing can be molded anymore.
+The repercussions of climate change are harmful and can be visualized like a domino.
 When one element of nature is affected, it trickles down to disturb the perfect harmony of nature in a disproportionate and harmful manner.
-Below are a few cases, which can lead to a sudden upsurge in health related emergencies, since human body is the first and foremost part that is affected due to extreme climatic changes.
+Below are a few cases, which can lead to a sudden upsurge in health-related emergencies, since the human body is the first and foremost part that is affected due to extreme climatic changes.

 - Safety & Availability of Food: During extreme climatic conditions, safety and availability of food will be a major concern as well.
 Climate change directly affects Earth’s cycles and this imbalance leads to seasonal changes.
 If the water cycle changes, then it directly affects our production capabilities, which can further lead to famine or drought.

-- Vector Borne Diseases: Due to extreme climatic conditions, vector bourne diseases transmitted by mosquitoes, flees or other insects will also be expected to swell.
-Decrease in food storage, can lead to consumption of other organisms.
+- Vector Borne Diseases: Due to extreme climatic conditions, vector-borne diseases transmitted by mosquitoes, flees or other insects will also be expected to swell.
+A decrease in food storage can lead to the consumption of other organisms.
 This can prove to be fatal since it can lead to unforeseen diseases such as flu, plague, as well.

 There are also other phenomena resulting out of climate change, such as Frozen Rain.
-Frozen Rain occurs when rain watercomes in contact with a temperature that is below freezing point.
+Frozen Rain occurs when rainwater comes in contact with a temperature that is below the freezing point.
 This leads to droplets solidifying as soon as they come in contact with the Earth.
 It can prove to be very dangerous, as it can be used to stab, puncture or harm others, imagine if it rained swords?
 That’s what frozen rain feels like and it’s already occurring in several Western countries.